-Acinetobacter baumannii is a common colonized pathogen in hospital, and it is also a relatively common pathogen of nosocomial acquired pneumonia[12].
+A. baumannii is a common colonised pathogen in hospital, and is also a relatively common pathogen of nosocomial acquired pneumonia[12].
 In this study, its isolation rate ranked first for many years, and it was an extensively drug-resistant strain.
-Acinetobacter baumannii in the emergency department is mostly due to nosocomial infection during hospitalization[13,14], and there are few reports that Acinetobacter baumannii causes community infection.
+A. baumannii in the emergency department is mostly due to nosocomial infection during hospitalisation[13,14], and there are few reports that A. baumannii causes community infection.

-Klebsiella pneumoniae ranked second in the number of Gram-negative strains isolated in the emergency department.
-Recently, it has been reported that the drug resistance rate of carbapenems resistant enterobacteriaceae (CRE) shows a steady increasing trend, among which Klebsiella bacteria account for the largest proportion[15].
-In this study, Klebsiella pneumoniae showed higher resistance to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin.
-The resistance of Klebsiella pneumoniae to carbapenem is mainly due to the production of carbapenemases, and few antibacterial drugs are available for the strains resistant to carbapenem, making clinical treatment difficult.
-A study in southern Europe showed a higher incidence of inappropriate empirical treatment for the multidrug-resistant Klebsiella pneumoniae bloodstream infection, resulting in a more than two-fold increase in patient mortality[16].
-However, it has also been demonstrated that patients who received carbapenem monotherapy or combination therapy within the first five days after blood culture positive for β-lactamase-producing Klebsiella pneumoniae infection had a significantly lower mortality than those who received non-carbapenem antibiotics[17].
+K. pneumoniae ranked second in the number of Gram-negative strains isolated in the emergency department.
+Recently, it has been reported that the drug resistance rate of carbapenem-resistant enterobacteriaceae shows a steady increasing trend, among which Klebsiella bacteria account for the largest proportion[15].
+In this study, K. pneumoniae showed higher resistance to imipenem, cefoperazone/sulbactam, amikacin, and ciprofloxacin.
+The resistance of K. pneumoniae to carbapenem is mainly due to the production of carbapenemases, and few antibacterial drugs are available for the strains resistant to carbapenem, making clinical treatment difficult.
+A study in southern Europe showed a higher incidence of inappropriate empirical treatment for the multidrug-resistant K. pneumoniae bloodstream infection, resulting in a more than two-fold increase in patient mortality[16].
+However, it has also been demonstrated that patients who receive carbapenem monotherapy or combination therapy within the first 5 d after blood culture positive for β-lactamase-producing K. pneumoniae infection have a significantly lower mortality than those who receive non-carbapenem antibiotics[17].
 Therefore, carbapenems are still recommended as the treatment of choice for patients with severe infections, and compound agents containing β-lactamase inhibitors can be considered for patients with mild to moderate infections.
-Besides, due to the increasing reports of carbapenem-resistant Klebsiella pneumoniae in recent years, high doses of carbapenem can be given for treatment[18], and tigecycline can also be selected, owing to its good in vitro antibacterial activity[19].
+Moreover, due to the increasing reports of carbapenem-resistant K. pneumoniae in recent years, high doses of carbapenem can be given for treatment[18], and tigecycline can also be selected due to its good in vitro antibacterial activity[19].

-The positive rate of β-lactamase-producing Escherichia coli from emergency sources should be low, but our study revealed that Escherichia coli had high resistance to ciprofloxacin and cefoperazone/sulbactam, indicating that its resistance to quinolones and cephalosporins is still very prominent.
-In addition, the resistance rate of Escherichia coli to imipenem was low, which was consistent with the previous study[20].
+The positive rate of β-lactamase-producing E. coli from emergency sources should be low, but our study revealed that E. coli had high resistance to ciprofloxacin and cefoperazone/sulbactam, indicating that its resistance to quinolones and cephalosporins is still very prominent.
+In addition, the resistance rate of E. coli to imipenem was low, consistent with a previous study[20].